Duchy of Aquitaine: Hundred Years' War

-In 1337, King Philip VI of France reclaimed the fief of Aquitaine (essentially corresponding to Gascony) from Edward III of England.
+In 1337, King Philip VI of France reclaimed the fief of Aquitaine (essentially corresponding to Gascony) from Eleanor's descendant, Edward III of England.
 Edward in turn claimed the entire Kingdom of France as the only grandson of King Philip IV of France.
 This triggered the Hundred Years' War, in which both the Plantagenets and the House of Valois claimed supremacy over Aquitaine.
-In 1360, both sides signed the Treaty of Brétigny, in which Edward renounced the French crown but remained sovereign Lord of Aquitaine (rather than merely duke).
+In 1360, both sides signed the Treaty of Brétigny, in which Edward renounced his claim to the French crown but remained sovereign lord of Aquitaine (rather than merely duke).
 However, when the treaty was broken in 1369, both these English claims and the war resumed.
-In 1362, King Edward III, as Lord of Aquitaine, made his eldest son Edward, Prince of Wales, Prince of Aquitaine.
-In 1390, King Richard II, son of Edward the Black Prince appointed his uncle John of Gaunt Duke of Aquitaine.
-That title passed on to John's descendants although they belonged to the crown because John of Gaunt's son, Henry Bolingbroke, Duke of Hereford, managed to successfully usurp the crown from Richard II, therefore 'inheriting' the title Lord of Aquitaine from his father, which was passed down to his descendants as they became Kings.
-His son, Henry V of England, ruled over Aquitaine as King of England and Lord of Aquitaine from 1400 to 1422.
-He invaded France and emerged victorious at the siege of Harfleur and the Battle of Agincourt in 1415.
+In 1362, Edward III, as Lord of Aquitaine, made his eldest son Edward the Black Prince, Prince of Aquitaine.
+In 1390, King Richard II, son of Edward the Black Prince, appointed his uncle John of Gaunt as Duke of Aquitaine.
+That title passed on to John's descendants although they belonged to the crown because John of Gaunt's son, Henry IV, managed to successfully usurp the crown from Richard II, therefore 'inheriting' the title Lord of Aquitaine from his father, which was passed down to his descendants as they became Kings.
+His son, Henry V of England, ruled over Aquitaine as King of England and Lord of Aquitaine from 1413 to 1422.
+He invaded France and emerged victorious at the Siege of Harfleur and the Battle of Agincourt in 1415.
 He succeeded in obtaining the French crown for his family by the Treaty of Troyes in 1420.
-Henry V died in 1422, when his son Henry VI inherited the French throne at the age of less than a year; his reign saw the gradual loss of English control of France.
+Henry V died in 1422, and his son Henry VI inherited the French throne at the age of less than a year; his reign saw the gradual loss of English control of France.

 The Valois kings of France, claiming supremacy over Aquitaine, granted the title of duke to their heirs, the Dauphins, during 1345 and 1415: John II (1345–50), Charles VII (1392?–1401), and Louis (1401–1415).
 French victory was complete with the Battle of Castillon of 1453.
 England and France nominally remained at war for another 20 years, but England was in no position to continue its campaign, due to its escalating internal conflicts.
 The Hundred Years' War was formally concluded with the Treaty of Picquigny of 1475.
 With the end of the Hundred Years' War, Aquitaine returned under direct rule of the king of France and remained in the possession of the king.
-Only occasionally was the title of "duke of Aquitaine" granted to another member of the dynasty, and then as a purely nominal distinction.
+Only occasionally was the title of "Duke of Aquitaine" granted to another member of the dynasty, and then as a purely nominal distinction.